KatrionaGoldmann/omicAnnotations/ReadMe.md

       check_for_updates = FALSE)

 If that doesn’t work it may be because the website is down.
-This happens occasionsally.
+This happens occasionally.
 You can check by using:

     listEnrichrDbs()